You Are Here:

 Can I get a FREE estimate?

 YES!
 The quickest and easiest way to get an estimate is to take a picture of the items you want refinished, and then email them to Debbie@SharpRefinishing.com.
 Using technology in this way allows us to quickly create your bid by eliminating a trip, which in turn, saves you time in receiving a bid and deciding if you want to schedule the work.

-Because we require a paper trail of all our communication, we do not use a cell phone number for you to text pictures to - they will need to be emailed.
+Because we require a paper trail of all our communication, we do not use phone texts.
+Images will need to be emailed.
 When emailing for an estimate, please include your zip code and firm deadline for project completion.

 Which kinds of payment methods do you offer?